 Building your site once with no intention of updating or tweaking its design is a radical option that is bound to backfire.
 Web technology embedded on your site that allows you to interact with visitors often requires updates and adjustments.
 Other such technologies may become problematic or obsolete over time.

 A smarter choice is to maintain your website and update the technology as necessary as part of routine maintenance.
 After all, your professional image and sales are on the line if your website is poor, non-functioning or inaccessible for any reason.
 As technology changes, so too can usability factors, the appearance of your site, and even SEO rankings.
 As your business expands, it is vital that your site reflects those changes positively.
 A basic website may be fine for a business that is just starting out, but those with a growing customer base must focus on continuing to meet the needs and expectations of visitors, subscribers, and customers every day.
+Web technology embedded on your site that allows you to interact with visitors, such as webchats or live chats, often requires updates and adjustments.

 Your website is where people can learn more about your company and what it offers, and it also serves as a means to make transactions with you.
 Consumers will review your website to decide whether they should contact you for more information or buy products and services.
 If you create and maintain a responsive website that represents and defines your brand well, you are blazing ahead of millions of other business owners who are not up to par.